datashaman/bail/README.md

 ## seed

-There are some basic documents in the seeders:
+There are some basic documents in the seeders.
+You can index your own documents (see below).
 ```
 php artisan db:seed
 ```